giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/HowToImplement.md

 The offer logic in `makerExecute` **should** be gas bounded since an out-of-gas exception will lead to Mangrove transfering your whole %%provision|provision%% to the taker as a %%bounty|bounty%%.

 **Must** be in `makerPoshtook`:
-* any write action to the %%offer list|offerList%% to which the currently executed offer belongs.
+* any write action to the %%offer list|offer-list%% to which the currently executed offer belongs.
 * any logging of a revert reason raised during `makerExecute`.
 The (truncated to a bytes32) reason is passed to `makerPosthook` in the `makerData` field.

 **Should** be in `makerPosthook`:
-* actions that are not gas bounded, such as posting or updating an offer on Mangrove (unless you have a clear %%pivotId|pivotId%%).
+* actions that are not gas bounded, such as posting or updating an offer on Mangrove (unless you have a clear %%pivotId|pivot-id%%).
 * in general, calls which may raise an exception that should not cause the current trade execution to fail.
 * offer logic that revert during `makerPosthook` do not abort trade and Mangrove will emit a `PosthookFail` log.